ifilot/bytecradle-6502/docs/docs/software/building-programs.md

 ## Introduction

-This page explains how to build stand-alone programs for the ByteCradle system using the cc65 toolchain.
-It covers tool installation, memory layout, linker configuration, and Makefile-based build processes for both assembly and C-based programs.
-Whether targeting the minimal TinyROM or the more capable ByteCradle OS, this guide provides the necessary structure to compile, link, and deploy reliable 6502 software.
+This page explains how to build stand-alone programs for the ByteCradle system using the cc65 toolchain, a complete suite for developing software targeting the 65(C)02 processor.
+It covers the full development workflow, including tool installation, memory layout planning, linker configuration, and Makefile-based build processes for both assembly and C-based programs.

+A key concept in this process is **cross-compilation**, the practice of building software on a modern host system (such as Linux, macOS, or Windows) that is intended to run on a different target system, in this case, a 6502-based platform like ByteCradle.
+Since the target hardware is typically much more limited and may not support native development tools, cross-compilation enables developers to leverage the power and convenience of modern systems to build code for retro or embedded environments.

+By following this guide, you will learn how to prepare your code and toolchain for effective cross-compilation and deploy programs to either target system using the appropriate method—file-based for ByteCradle OS, or raw memory writes for TinyROM.

 ## Toolchain